 Interfering with a child custody order is actually illegal in the state of Ohio.
 This can arise when one party of a separation or divorce will not return the child once their time is up.
-In other cases, it occurs when a relative or a friend of the family refuses to return the child to his or her parent.
+In other cases, it occurs when a relative or a friend of the family refuses to return the child to his or her parent or guardian.
 Whether the offending parent has custodial rights or not, this charge can be imposed.

 There are different degrees of custodial interference.
 Custodial interference can involve the failure of the offending parent to return the children for their scheduled parenting time at the time scheduled.
 The offending parent can also fail to make the child available for parenting time in accordance with the agreement.
 The most serious type is when the child is taken out of state or out of the country away from their parent.
 If you are facing charges of interfering with child custody orders in Ohio, seek out an Ohio criminal defense attorney at once to learn about your rights and options.

-Ohio State law has defined the act of interference with custody as illegal in the 2006 Ohio Revised Code § 2919.23.

 In most criminal cases, the crime of interference with custody is fact sensitive and will have varying outcomes based on the specific visitation arrangement.

 In some instances, contempt-of-court sentences are applied, but that is not always the case.
 Some of the expected consequences may be:

 - Fines/jail time

 - Family therapy